The Mouth Biome

 Why I Swapped My Blue Mouthwash for Bacteria: A 90-Day Austin Tech Guy's Experiment

 Think of your mouth like a fish tank.
 If you just dump bleach in every time the water gets a little cloudy, you’re going to end up with a very clean, very dead fish tank.
 You need the right balance of algae-eaters and beneficial bacteria to keep the water clear naturally.
 For years, I was essentially bleaching my mouth twice a day.
 I realized I needed to stop scrubbing and start tending.
 I needed to plant the right seeds.
-This is exactly why your mouthwash might be making things worse in the long run.
+This is exactly why I finally adopted the scorched earth policy and tossed my mouthwash for something that actually supports life.

-I started my 'reforestation' project in mid-January, right when the Austin cedar fever was hitting its peak.
-I figured if I could survive the pollen, I could survive a 90-day bacterial overhaul.
+I started my 'reforestation' project this past spring.
+I figured if I could survive the Austin pollen, I could survive a 90-day bacterial overhaul.
 I swapped the alcohol-based rinses for a daily regimen of oral probiotics, specifically focusing on strains like Lactobacillus paracasei and B.lactis BL-04.
 My goal wasn't just 'clean' teeth; it was a balanced ecosystem where the good bacteria outcompeted the bad ones for resources.
+I even had to change my nightly routine because I learned my water glass might be sabotaging my oral probiotics if I drank too much right after taking them.

-I spent the bulk of my experiment using ProDentim, which currently sits at $88.53 for a bottle that feels more like a high-end tech accessory than a supplement.
+I spent the bulk of my experiment using /r/main, which has become the MVP of my bathroom cabinet.
 It’s a soft mineral melt, which is basically like a tiny sourdough starter for your saliva.
-You don't swallow it like a pill; you let it dissolve so the bacteria can actually set up shop in the nooks and crannies of your gums.
+You don't swallow it like a pill; you let it dissolve so the bacteria—specifically Lactobacillus—can actually set up shop in the nooks and crannies of your gums.
 During the first thirty days, I didn't notice much beyond a slight change in the 'texture' of my saliva—it felt less sticky, if that makes sense.
-If you're curious about the granular details of that first month, I wrote a whole breakdown on my first 30 days with ProDentim.
+It was a subtle shift, like a background process finally finishing its initial indexing.

 By day 60, something weird happened.
 I realized that my 'morning breath'—that fuzzy, dragon-breath feeling we all wake up with—was significantly dampened.
 It was like I had installed a background process that was cleaning up my mouth's RAM while I slept.
-By the time I hit day 90 in mid-April, my gums looked less irritated, and I wasn't reaching for a mint every time I had a Zoom call.
+By the time I hit day 90 in late May, my gums looked less irritated, and I wasn't reaching for a mint every time I had a Zoom call.
 It wasn't a miracle cure, but it was a noticeable shift in my 'mouth climate.'
+I've documented a lot of this in the Austin bathroom cabinet chronicles where I track what actually works.

-While ProDentim is my hero pick, my bathroom cabinet is currently a graveyard of half-used bottles.
-I also spent a few weeks testing ProvaDent ($53.5).
-It’s a solid alternative if you’re looking for something a bit more mid-range.
-It focuses heavily on fresh breath, but I didn't feel like it 'stuck' as well as the ProDentim melts.
-On the budget end, there's BioDentex ($25.31).
-It’s great if you’re just dipping your toes into the microbiome waters and don't want to commit nearly ninety bucks to a bottle of bacteria.
-You can see how they all stack up in my field guide for mouth gardeners.
+While ProDentim is my hero pick because of the melt-in-your-mouth delivery system, my cabinet is currently a graveyard of half-used bottles.
+I also spent a few weeks testing /r/alt-1.
+It’s a solid alternative if you’re looking for something that leans heavily into breath freshness, though I found the 'stickiness' of the colonization felt slightly less permanent than the melts.
+On the budget end, there's /r/budget.
+It’s a decent entry point if you’re just dipping your toes into the microbiome waters and don't want to commit to a premium bottle of bacteria right away.

 Why I’m Not Going Back to the Blue Stuff